EvanKepner/mutatest/README.rst

 Getting help
 ------------

-Run :code:`mutatest --help` to see command line arguments and supported operations:
+Run ``mutatest --help`` to see command line arguments and supported operations:

 .. code-block:: bash